namshi/roger/README.md

 docker-compose up
 ```

-and you will have the server and a simple docker registry
+and you will have the roger server and a simple docker registry
 running on your localhost.

 When you trigger a build, you should see something